auth0-sandbox/auth0-application-development/module03-instructions.md

 ## Part 3: The Backend-for-Frontend (BFF) API

-Ok, so this works almost exactly as the web application did in the previous lab!
-The user lands on a page requiring login.
-The application sends the user to the IdP authorization server for authentication.
-On successful authentication the authorization server sends back an *authorization code*, and the application exchanges it for the ID and access tokens.

 The *express-openid-connect* and the generic *auth0* SDKs do not support *Private Key JWT* or *DPoP*.
-So the BFF depends on the *openid-client* SDK which is officially sponsored by Auth0.
+The BFF depends on the *openid-client* SDK which is sponsored by Auth0.
-There is a bit more work because it is not integrated with Express, we must do that.
+There is a bit more work because it is not integrated with Express, we must do take care of the.

 1. The BFF is located in "Module 03/BFF".
     Right-click the folder and select *Open in Integrated Terminal*.